cloud-skeleton/identity-provider/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions are welcome!
-- Fork this repository.
+- Fork the repository.
-- Create a branch (e.g., `fix/typo` or `feature/add-oidc-support`).
+- Create a new branch (e.g., **`feature/my-improvement`**).
-- Submit a pull request and describe your change.
+- Submit a pull request with your changes.

 ## License